neil-yoga-crypto/webstatus/README.md

-# Webstatus: Retrieve DNS records, active ports and ssl / whois expiry dates from a domain.
+# Webstatus: Retrieve DNS records, open ports and ssl / whois expiry dates from a domain.

 ## Features
 - Easy script to retrieve status information about a domain